farisachugthai/dynamic_ipython/docs/_sources/dev.rst.txt

 ----------------

-Out of the box, Exuberant ctags and even Universal ctags doesn't support rst documentation.
+Out of the box, Exuberant ctags and even Universal ctags do not support rst documentation in tag files.

-An external dependency in rst2ctags is required which can be found at `this repo <https://github.com/jszakmeister/rst2ctags.git>`_.
+An external dependency, ``rst2ctags``, is required.
+It can be found at `this repo <https://github.com/jszakmeister/rst2ctags.git>`_.

 .. code-block:: vim